anderswallace/462-Chess-Board/README.md

 `pip3 install python-chess`

+Also, the python program calls on the Stockfish engine to recreate the chess logic.
+Download the appropriate engine for your system [here](https://stockfishchess.org/download/)

 Additionally the Arduino uses `FastLED` library to control the LED strips.
 This can be downloaded by clicking [here](https://github.com/FastLED/FastLED/archive/master.zip)

 ## Using the Program